Search

 About Embee

-Since more than 34+ years, Embee has been enabling more than 2000 organizations transform with technology in a digital, mobile-first, data-driven world.
-Embee specialises in Cloud Technologies, Business Intelligence solutions, new-age Collaboration, Mobility, and Security solutions, along with integrated ERP solution based on SAP Business One, and Octane HRMS.
-Known for our support services, Embee offers a remote 24×7 Managed Services for all its solutions. ahead of the curve, ready to meet the demands of the dynamic digital ecosystem.
+Since more than 35 years, Embee has been enabling more than 3000 organizations transform with technology in a digital, mobile-first, data-driven world.
+Embee specialises in Cloud Technologies, Business Intelligence solutions, new-age Collaboration, Mobility, and Security solutions, along with integrated ERP solution based on SAP solutions, and Octane HRMS.
+Known for our support services, Embee offers a remote 24×7 Managed Services for all its solutions.

 Get In Touch With Our Experts